subella/CodeSamples/SoftDroneTargetPoseEstimator/README.md

 # SoftDrone-Target-Pose-Estimator
-Package for target pose estimating
+Package for target pose estimating for the soft drone project.

+## Details for reviewer

 *`config/` contains yaml files for tunable parameters.